 Instant Pot Duo Plus 9-in-1

 The Instant Pot Duo Plus (an upgrade from the previous Duo 7-in-1) also has the yogurt, cake, egg, and sterilization functions.
 It offers up to a 24-hour delay for cooking as well, which is nice for when you’re away from the house or at work and don’t want to start dinner right away.
+It also comes in 3-quart, 6-quart, and 8-quart sizes.

 The Instant Pot Duo Plus has most of the functions of the Ultra, but it does not have the new Quick Release Button, the customizable Ultra program, or the new display with the cooking progress indicator.
 The Duo Plus is a solid choice if you don't want the extra features in the Ultra.